-In our first series of reports, we have brought light to how disadvantaged womxn in the music industry are in Ireland & the UK in comparison to their male counterparts by publishing two Gender Data reports.
-There are many more to come.
-But these two reports have set the precipice for a lot of change to come, setting off one of the biggest and most historic equality and diversity movements in Irish and Uk music industry history.
+In our first series of reports, we have brought light to how disadvantaged womxn in the music industry are in Ireland & the UK in comparison to their male counterparts by publishing a series of Gender Data reports.
+There are many more to follow.
+But these reports have set the precipice for a lot of change to come, setting off one of the biggest and most historic equality and diversity movements in Irish and Uk music industry history.

 Womxn are still far less likely to be in the labour force and more than four times more likely to work on a part-time basis than men.

 In Ireland, across all workforces, womxn on average earn less than 14.4 % than men and are less likely to work in occupations that are highest paid.
 Womxn are 25 times more likely to look after their home and family and leave behind their ambitions.

 In late June, while Ireland & the UK was gearing up to return to some semblance of a new kind of social normality post-Covid_19, many people were hoping that the pandemic would remain the major news story of the year.

 This wasn’t to be the case as we have seen the swelling in surges of human rights, domestic & sexual violence/abuse, and racism issues come to the forefront across media in breaking news stories.
 From the devastating loss of George Floyd and the #blacklivesmatter movement that ignited all over the world to the #MiseFosta, #GenderDisparityRadioIre & #MeToo movements, the general consensus is that we have had enough.

 Many erudite articles covering these movements have been written and shared by people, acting as a great resource for learning about the difficult topics we face in society today.
 And it is time we stopped and listened with open ears as to how we can do and be better.